Matched Metrics to the Binary Asymmetric Channels: The graph associated with a channel

-A necessary condition to guarantee the non-existence of a metric matched to a given channel $W$ is given in Proposition 5 of \cite{FW16}.
+A sufficient condition to guarantee the non-existence of a metric matched to a given channel $W$ is given in Proposition 5 of \cite{FW16}.
 This condition states that if the channel $W:\mathcal{X}\rightarrow \mathcal{X}$ admits a decision chain of length $r\geq 3$ it is not metrizable.
-A decision chain of length $r$ is a sequence $x_0,x_1,\ldots,x_{r-1} \in \mathcal{X}$ verifying $\mbox{Pr}(x_i|x_{i-1})<\mbox{Pr}(x_i|x_{i+1})$ for $i:0\leq i <r$, where the indices are taken modulo $r$ (we note that he definition given in \cite{FW16} in terms of $t$-decision region is equivalent to the one given here).
-In terms of the graph $\mathcal{G}_1(W)$, Proposition 5 of the referred paper can be rewritten as follows.
+A decision chain of length $r$ is a sequence $x_0,x_1,\ldots,x_{r-1} \in \mathcal{X}$ verifying $\mbox{Pr}(x_i|x_{i-1})<\mbox{Pr}(x_i|x_{i+1})$ for $i:0\leq i <r$, where the indices are taken modulo $r$ (we note that the definition given in \cite{FW16} in terms of $t$-decision region is equivalent to the one given here).
+Proposition 5 of the referred paper can be rewritten, in terms of the graph $\mathcal{G}_1(W)$, as follows.